Bad Impulse is a psychological thriller about family secrets exposed as result of modern technology.

 Currently on the film festival circuit where it won “Best Narrative Feature” at the 2019 International Independent Film Awards and the “Best Director Award” at the 2019 Culver City Film Festival, Bad Impulse will appear as a DVD, VOD, and PPV in the coming months.
 You can learn more at the website for All In Films and the film’s official Facebook page.

 Update: Bad Impulse will premiere on December 18th courtesy of Gravitas Ventures.
 You can discover more of their films via trailers on their official You Tube page.
 Other Gravitas Ventures titles we’ve recently reviewed include Alien Addiction, The Argument, The Arrangement, Don’t Look Back, and The Good Things Devil’s Do.
+As of July 2021, can watch it as a free-with-ads stream on Tubi.

 Disclaimer: We were not provided a screener copy nor received a review request for this film.
 We discovered this movie all on our own, were intrigued by the trailer and its cast, and wanted to give the film some advance press.